B4nan/mikro-config/README.md

 # mikro-config

+Tiny config helper built on top of `lodash`.

+## File order

-Tiny config helper, loads configuration in this order:
+Mikro-config loads configuration in this order:

  - `/config/default.js`
  - `/config/*.js` (all files in config folder excluding local configs)